-Industrial Electrical -Electronic Principles
+Industrial Electrical - Electronic Principles

-Awards:

-CERTIFICATE IN INDUSTRIAL ELECTRICAL PRINCIPLES or CERTIFICATE IN INDUSTRIAL ELECTRONIC PRINCIPLES occupational titles represent examples of possible employment opportunities:
+Awards: CERTIFICATE IN INDUSTRIAL ELECTRICAL PRINCIPLES or CERTIFICATE IN INDUSTRIAL ELECTRONIC PRINCIPLES

 Length: A full-time student may complete either program in three semesters, which includes one summer term.

 Purpose: The purpose of the Industrial Electrical Principles and the Industrial Electronic Principles curricula are designed to train industrial workers who have the need or desire to keep up with occupational requirements or to learn a necessary skill in the Electrical-Electronic field.